Tell us here.

 You're inspired to benefit society and positively impact the future of humanity.
 You strive to make a difference in the lives of children for years to come.
 By becoming a teacher, you will accomplish these things, while contributing to one of the world's oldest – and most important – professions.

 Lakeland's state and nationally accredited education program will usher you into the classroom, fully prepared for a rewarding career.
 According to a recent Georgetown University report, the retirement rate for teachers over the next decade will be high, as will the hiring rate for new education graduates.

-“I think we are one of the best, and we can compete against anybody,” says Mehraban Khodavandi, professor of education.
+“I think we are one of the best, and we can compete against anybody,” says Mehraban Khodavandi, professor of education and psychology.
 “One criterion I always use to find out how we can make that claim is the number of schools that hire our graduates.
 We have a very high employment rate.
-Students who graduate from Lakeland College are hired by many schools in the state and other states.”
+Students who graduate from Lakeland University are hired by many schools in the state and other states.”